A simple certifying algorithm for 3-edge-connectivity: A certifying algorithm for 3-edge-connectivity

-Procedures \texttt{Absorb-ear} and \texttt{Gen-cactus-cycle} can be easily combined so that the resulting \textbf{Algorithm} \texttt{Certifying-3-edge-connectivity} generates the $3ecc$s, the Mader construction sequences for the $3ecc$s, the bridges and a cactus representation of the cut-pairs for each of the 2-edge connected components of $G$ simultaneously in $O(|V|+|E|)$ time by making one pass over the input graph.
+The two algorithms presented can be easily combined into one so that the resulting \textbf{Algorithm} \texttt{Certifying-} \texttt{3-edge-connectivity} generates the $3ecc$s, the Mader construction sequences for the $3ecc$s, the bridges, and a cactus representation of the cut-pairs for each of the 2-edge connected components of $G$ simultaneously in $O(|V|+|E|)$ time by making one pass over the input graph.